‘Westworld’ Season 2 Theory: Is Bernard Really Teddy?

 Of course, along with all Westworld theories, fans will just have to tune into future episodes to find out if this theory turns out to be true or not.

-Season 2 of Westworld returns with Episode 3 (titled “Virtu e Fortuna”), on Sunday, May 6, at 9 p.m.
+Season 2 of Westworld returns with Episode 3, titled “Virtu e Fortuna,” on Sunday, May 6, at 9 p.m.
 ET.